akimakeem/course-dbt/greenery/wk4_readme.md

          - Sessions with any event of type checkout

 Developed a fact_product_funnel model, this contains granular details of
-        - users, products, session, and the three categories of the funnel listed above
+        - users, products, session, and the three categories of the funnel listed above.
+The script below will be use by BI tool to visualize the funnel
 ```
 SELECT
       user_id,product_id, product_name,